ohenley/awesome-ada/README.md

 #### Build and Package
 - [alire](https://github.com/alire-project/alire) - A catalog of ready-to-use Ada libraries plus a command-line tool (alr) to obtain, compile, and incorporate them into your own projects.
 It aims to fulfill a similar role to Rust's cargo or OCaml's opam.
-- [AURA](https://github.com/annexi-strayline/AURA) - A integrated build and source/package management tool with a more hands-on versioning apporach.
+- [aura](https://github.com/annexi-strayline/AURA) - An integrated build and source/package management tool with a more hands-on versioning approach.
 Alternative to alire and gprbuild.
 Optimized for CI/CD pipelines.
 - [gprbuild](https://github.com/AdaCore/gprbuild) - Adacore multi-language software build tool.
 - [ravenadm](https://github.com/jrmarino/ravenadm) - Administration tool for Ravenports http://www.ravenports.com.
 - [synth](https://github.com/jrmarino/synth) - Next D/Ports build tool for live systems (Alternative for Portmaster and Portupgrade tools).